Skip to main content Scroll Top

 James M. Johnston

-James is a filmmaker from Fort Worth, Texas.
+James M. Johnston is a Filmmaker from Fort Worth, Texas.
 He was recently awarded a Creative Producing Fellowship by the Sundance Institute.
-His work as a producer includes the award winning films St. Nick and Pioneer, which won Best Narrative Short at SXSW.
-He also produced Tom Huckabee’s 2010 feature Carried Away and co-produced Yen Tan’s award-winning 2008 film Ciao, which was distributed theatrically by Regent Entertainment.
-In addition to filmmaking, Johnston is a vegan chef and operates two successful restaurants with his wife, Amy McNutt.
-He and Amy are also in the process of opening Fort Worth’s first art house cinema, The Citizen Theater.
+His work as a Producer includes David Lowery’s dramatic thriller, Ain’t Them Bodies Saints starring Rooney Mara and Casey Affleck, as well as the award-winning films St. Nick and Pioneer, which won Best Narrative Short at SXSW.
+He also produced Tom Huckabee’s 2010 feature Carried Away and co-produced Yen Tan’s award-winning 2008 film Ciao.
+In addition to filmmaking, Johnston is a Vegan Chef, and operates two successful restaurants with his wife Amy McNutt.

 Russ Jolly